adithayyil/sc-notify/README.md

 ## Information
 - Currently being hosted on University of Waterloo CSC hfcs server.
-- Previously hosted on a Digital Ocean and Azure
+- Previously hosted on Digital Ocean and Azure

 ## Features